Where Do Possums Sleep [Places And Time]

 How Long Do Possums Sleep?

 Generally, possums sleep for an average of 18 hours.
+The nocturnal lifestyle is deeply rooted in their habits.
 However, the sleep pattern may vary from possum to possum.
 On average, the possums will sleep throughout the day and come out mainly during the eight hours of the night.

 So that leaves about 16 to 18 hours for them to sleep.
 They conserve their energy so that it can be utilized during the night and then go out searching for food.